-Parents ask us all the time about the ‘window.’
+Parents ask us all the time about the “Window.”
 You know, that window of opportunity you have to help pull your child out of the world of autism and into our world.
 Many are worried that the window is either closing or is already firmly shut.

 Many parents despair when they hear about new treatments and they wish they could have implemented them when their child was 3 years old.
 Or new therapies are introduced that seem to address a deficit that previously nobody thought to treat.

-This leaves parents wondering: Am I too late?
+This leaves parents wondering – Am I too late?
 Is it worth it to even try?

-Well, we would like to share a few stories that illustrate to us that the window is always open.
+Well – we would like to share a few stories that illustrate to us that the window is always open.

 Consider Chris Bastian and her son Joe.
-When Joe was diagnosed with autism, in the late 1970s, Chris was not given much hope for his future.
+When Joe was diagnosed with autism, in the late 70s, Chris was not given much hope for his future.
 She felt that something was physically wrong in addition to autism, but had a hard time convincing doctors to help.
 She knew that he was in pain, which was influencing his behavior and ability to learn.

 Finally, after years of looking for solutions it was discovered that Joe had a mitochondrial disorder and severe osteoporosis.
-The GFCFSF diet was critical for Joe.
+The GFCF diet was critical for Joe.
 Chris had tried it when he was 7 and then again at age 24.
 The diet helped ease his pain, so his behaviors improved.

 Chris mentioned that she, at times, felt overwhelmed.
 Thus she took a significant amount of time off from researching.
 After she recharged, she renewed her search.
-Chris strongly feels that science is evolving and that no scientist, therapist, or doctor can ever predict a child’s future.
+Chris strongly feels that science is evolving and that no scientist, therapist or doctor can ever predict a child’s future.
 She also says that the brain is amazing and if adults with strokes can recover, there is no reason not to hope for our kids.

 This didn’t happen overnight; it took hard work and dedication.
-Carly’s story was broadcast on ABC News and created such a sensation that they had a follow-up story during which she answered questions.
+Carly’s story was broadcast on ABC News and created such a sensation that they had a follow-up story where she answered questions.
 A viewer asked, “What can parents or teachers do to help their children with autism?”
-Carly answered, “Never give up.”
+Carly’s response, “Never give up.”
 And finally, “Believe in them.”